iHe1u0/Chat_For_Android/README.md

 # Chat_For_Android

-This is IM app based on [Openfire](https://www.igniterealtime.org/projects/openfire/), you can use it with a openfire server.
+This is IM app based on [Openfire](https://www.igniterealtime.org/projects/openfire/), you can use it with an openfire server.

 ## Known Issue

 -----------

+* App may be crash when first login.
-* Contact's avatar will not refresh after reboot the app.
+* Contact's avatar will not refresh util reboot the app.

 ## License